soft-matter/trackpy/doc/index.rst

 trackpy is a Python package providing tools for particle tracking.
 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 Read the :ref:`walkthrough <walkthrough>` to study an example project from start to finish.

 Much more detail can be found in the trackpy :ref:`tutorial <tutorial>`.
-You can also browse the :ref:`example gallery <example_gallery>` or :ref:`API reference <api_ref>` to see available tools for tracking, processing, and plotting.
+You can also browse the :ref:`example gallery <example_gallery>` or :ref:`API reference <api_ref>` to see available tools for tracking, motion analysis, plotting, and more.

 To check out the code, report a bug, or contribute a new feature, please visit the `github repository <https://github.com/soft-matter/trackpy>`_.